 The story follows the students of the Tokyo Metropolitan Advanced Nurturing School who are regarded as the future of Japan.
 Therefore, they are given a high level of freedom that mimics real life.

 The whole anime revolves around a competition between students as well as the psychological aspects of humans.
 The anime explores the darker side of human beings that involves manipulation, sociopathic tendencies, lies, and alter egos.

 Suzune Horikita is an intellectual beauty who is aloof, detached, and cold-hearted.
-She sits next to Kiyotaka Ayanokoji, the main protagonist and is the School President’s younger sister and a part of D-class, the “inferior” class compared to the rest.
+She sits next to Kiyotaka Ayanokoji, the main protagonist, and is the School President’s younger sister and a part of the D-class, the “inferior” class compared to the rest.

 Suzune Horikita’s Appearance

 Horikita has long black hair with a white bow and gradient red eyes.
 She has a well-endowed body and is quite slim.
 She is attractive and gets attention from Ken Sudo and Kakeru Ryuen.
 She’s always got an apathetic and unapproachable expression.
 Regardless, she gets a lot of attention from everyone around her.

 Horikita is intelligent and likes to be alone.
 She rarely displays any emotions and has a clear goal in mind- to reach A-class.
 Ayanokoji’s first interaction with her was quite awkward, mostly from his side.